 Where is a currency exchange?

 Sorry, there is no currency exchange in the terminal.
 For arriving passengers, the ATM near the Center Point on the ticketing level dispenses U.S. currency.
-For passengers departing to Mexico, there are ATMs in the Hermosillo airport that dispense Mexican currency.
 If you are still planning your trip, Tucson-area banks can provide this service.

 Where may I smoke?

 Designated smoking areas are outside the east and west entrances of the terminal on both the ticketing and lower levels.
 Smoking or vaping of any type, including e-cigarettes, is not permitted anywhere inside the terminal building.

 Do you have lockers for storing luggage?